- Energy Code Assistance

-- Remove anything that can pollute the home (anything that off gasses – Volatile Organic Compounds (VOCs), formaldehyde, harsh cleaning solutions, etc.).
+- Remove indoor pollutants (anything that off gasses – Volatile Organic Compounds (VOCs), formaldehyde, harsh cleaning solutions, etc.).

-- Dilute indoor air contaminants/gases left over with ventilation.
+- Dilute remaining indoor air contaminants/gases with ventilation.

-- Filter out particulates (dust, dander and other) with a Merv 13 or better filter.
+- Filter out particulates (dust, dander and other) with a Merv 13 filter or higher.

-Even though ventilation systems have been required by the code since 2012, many of the homes built today still lack proper ventilation.
+Even though ventilation systems have been required by the IECC code since 2012, many of the homes built today still lack proper ventilation.
 Priority Energy has been designing and installing cost-effective ventilation systems for new and existing homes across the United States for over a decade.
-We have also influenced and helped write state requirements for ventilation.
+We have also influenced and helped write state requirements for ventilation for healthier living spaces.

-Our buildings do not need to breath, people need to breath, our buildings need mechanical ventilation.
-Specifically, they need whole building mechanical ventilaton systems.
+Our buildings do not need to breath, but the people in them do.
+For healthy indoor air our buildings need mechanical ventilation.
+More specifically, they need whole building mechanical ventilaton systems.

-To understand what this means, lets start with what it does not mean:
+To understand what this means, let's start with what it doesn't mean: